sheldonmall/good-readme-generator/README.md

 ## Usage

-This website is for a good readme generator.
+This application is for a good readme generator.
 The usage of this tool is described below:

-* Go to the command prompt $ on your computer and type the following command to execute the program:
+*Go to the command prompt $ on your computer and type the following command to execute the program:
 - `$node index.js` and hit the enter key.

-The application will show questions works as given below:

-* One by one, it will prompt you to enter a response to the following questions of a :
+The application will show questions as given below and prompt you to enter a response for each of these sections of a good README:

-- Click on the `Add` button to save the task.
+* Title
+* Description
+* Table of Contents
+* Installation
+* Usage
+* License
+* Contributing
+* Tests
+* Questions

 My Task list for developing this good readme generator:

+[x] Building the js code

-[x] Building the page
+[x] Building the .md display format

-[ ] Display today's date and time

-[ ] Display previously saved tasks in their respective time slot.

-[ ] Code and test the `Add` button.
+[x] Testing and refining the formatting.

 [ ] User feedback